vitaliyshvarz/jest-coverage-guard/README.md

   In CI environment it will only check files that you have changed and committed for this feature

-  If you want to exclude your file from coverage_check for some reason: add a comment to your file with "skip-coverage-check", eg. `// skip-coverage-check`
+  If you want to exclude your file from coverage_check for some reason (it should be in excludeKeywords config): add a comment to your file with "skip-coverage-check", eg. `// skip-coverage-check`

 ### How does it work: